 On this page

-The National Youth Policy: Towards 2020, features an action plan on supporting youth in employment and entrepreneurship.
-Many of these activities within the action plan are training opportunities and individual supports such as coaching and mentoring.
-Also, the National Curriculum Framework (2012) lists ‘Education for Entrepreneurship, Creativity and Innovation’ as one of six cross-curricular themes that are deemed to be crucial for the education of all students.
-This therefore calls for entrepreneurship education to be infused throughout the curriculum of mandatory schooling and proposes a whole school approach to fostering an entrepreneurial mind-set.
+Also, the National Curriculum Framework (2012) lists ‘Education for Entrepreneurship, Creativity, and Innovation’ as one of six cross-curricular themes that are deemed to be crucial for the education of all students.
+This, therefore, calls for entrepreneurship education to be infused throughout the curriculum of mandatory schooling and proposes a whole school approach to fostering an entrepreneurial mindset.

 The University of Malta (UoM) aims to foster socio-economic development in Malta by transforming entrepreneurial initiatives into real-world activities, such as the creation of enterprises.
 Entrepreneurial education (EE) at UoM aims to promote entrepreneurship in general, and also more particularly seeks to foster a knowledge-intensive entrepreneurial culture, i.e. the process of transforming scientific advancements into marketable goods and services.
 Entrepreneurial education is integrated into the curriculum through curricular and extra-curricular offers.